roxax19/privacy-manager/README.md

 ```
 CREATE DATABASE test
 ```
+## Step 7 (optional)
+You can add some preloaded data to the database for testing purposes.
+You should execute this SQL queries in the phpMyAdmin pod.

 - Create "personas" table.
 ```
 CREATE TABLE `test`.`personas` ( `id` INT NOT NULL AUTO_INCREMENT , `nombre` VARCHAR(255) NOT NULL , `edad` INT NOT NULL , `lat` FLOAT NOT NULL , `lon` FLOAT NOT NULL , `profesion` VARCHAR(255) NOT NULL , `sueldo` INT NOT NULL , `pulso` INT NOT NULL , `temperatura` FLOAT NOT NULL , `enfermedad` VARCHAR(255) NOT NULL , PRIMARY KEY (`id`))